-TABLE 1-1: LIST OF APPLICABLE DOCUMENTS 11 TABLE 1-2: LIST OF REFERENCED DOCUMENTS TABLE 2-1: THE AVHRR/3 CHANNELS AND THEIR APPROXIMATE SPECTRAL POSITIONS ON NOAA 15, 16 AND 17 (SMALL DEVIATIONS IN THE SPECTRAL RESPONSE DO OCCUR BETWEEN INDIVIDUAL INSTRUMENTS ON DIFFERENT NOAA SATELLITES).
-TABLE 2-2: NAMES AND SPECTRAL SPECIFICATIONS OF MODIS CHANNELS, USED SO FAR.
-CHANNEL 29 HAS NO 0 COMPLEMENT ON ANY AVHRR INSTRUMENT AND IS INTRODUCED HERE AS AN EXTENSION 16 TABLE 2-3 NAMES AND SPECTRAL SPECIFICATIONS OF MERSI-2 CHANNELS, AS PLANNED TO USE (TBD02) 16 TABLE 2-4: NAMES AND SPECTRAL SPECIFICATIONS OF VIIRS CHANNELS, USED SO FAR.
-WITH THE EXCEPTION 1 MINOR DIFFERENCES IN SPECTRAL RESPONSE FUNCTIONS, THE VIIRS CHANNELS ARE SIMILAR TO THOSE 3 USED FOR MODIS.
-TABLE 2-5: NAMES AND SPECTRAL SPECIFICATIONS OF VIIRS CHANNELS, WHEN USING A COMBINATION OF I-1 BAND AND M-BAND CHANNELS.
-16 TABLE 2-6 ACCURACY REQUIREMENTS FOR CLOUD MASK 18 TABLE 2-7 ACCURACY REQUIREMENTS FOR DUST FLAG 18 TABLE 4-1: LIST OF UTILISED IMAGE FEATURES (NOTE: NOT ALL LISTED FEATURES ARE PROVIDED BY ALL INSTRUMENTS).
-22 TABLE 4-2: THE COMPONENTS (GENERIC TESTS) OF THE GROUPED THRESHOLD TESTS APPLIED IN THE SNOW SCREENING 27 TABLE 4-3: CLEAR TESTS USED TO SCREEN OUT OBVIOUS CLEAR PIXELS BEFORE THE CLOUD TESTS 28 TABLE 4-4: THE PURE IR COMPONENTS OF THE GROUPED THRESHOLD TESTS APPLIED IN THE CLOUD SCREENING G (THESE ARE THE ONLY TESTS BEING USED DURING NIGHT TIME).
-30 TABLE 4-5: COMPONENTS OF THE GROUPED THRESHOLD TESTS APPLIED IN THE CLOUD SCREENING DURING DA AND TWILIGHT CONDITIONS TABLE 4-6: THE COMPONENTS OF THE GROUPED THRESHOLD TESTS USING TEXTURE AND SPATIAL INFORMATION ON ARE APPLIED IN THE CLOUD SCREENING 42 TABLE 4-7 TEST ORDER AND CONDITIONS WHEN TEST IS APPLIED OR NOT APPLIED.
-THE TEST ARE APPLIED IN T THE ORDER THEY COME IN THIS TABLE 45 TABLE 4-8: CLEAR TESTS USED TO DETECT DUST.
-54 TABLE 4-9: OFFSETS (SAFETY MARGINS) FOR QUALITY ASSESSMENT APPLIED TO THE CMA THRESHOLDING.
+TABLE 1-1: LIST OF APPLICABLE DOCUMENTS 11 TABLE 1-2: LIST OF REFERENCED DOCUMENTS 11 TABLE 2-1: NAMES AND SPECTRAL SPECIFICATIONS OF AVHRR/3 CHANNELS.
+17 TABLE 2-2: NAMES AND SPECTRAL SPECIFICATIONS OF AVHRR/2 CHANNELS.
+17 TABLE 2-3: NAMES AND SPECTRAL SPECIFICATIONS OF AVHRR/1 CHANNELS.
+17 TABLE 2-4: NAMES AND SPECTRAL SPECIFICATIONS OF MODIS CHANNELS 17 TABLE 2-5: NAMES AND SPECTRAL SPECIFICATIONS OF MERSI-2 CHANNELS 17 TABLE 2-6: NAMES AND SPECTRAL SPECIFICATIONS OF SLSTR CHANNELS TABLE 2-7: NAMES AND SPECTRAL SPECIFICATIONS OF METIMAGE CHANNELS TBD03 TABLE 2-8: NAMES AND SPECTRAL SPECIFICATIONS OF VIIRS CHANNELS.
+TABLE 2-9: NAMES AND SPECTRAL SPECIFICATIONS OF VIIRS CHANNELS, WHEN USING A COMBINATION OF I-B AND M-BAND CHANNELS.
+TABLE 2-10 ACCURACY REQUIREMENTS FOR CLOUD MASK TABLE 2-11 ACCURACY REQUIREMENTS FOR DUST FLAG TABLE 4-1: LIST OF UTILISED IMAGE FEATURES (NOTE: NOT ALL LISTED FEATURES ARE PROVIDED BY ALL INSTRUMENTS).
+24 TABLE 4-2: THE COMPONENTS (GENERIC TESTS) OF THE GROUPED THRESHOLD TESTS APPLIED IN THE SNOW SCREENING 29 TABLE 4-3: CLEAR TESTS USED TO SCREEN OUT OBVIOUS CLEAR PIXELS BEFORE THE CLOUD TESTS TABLE 4-4: THE PURE IR COMPONENTS OF THE GROUPED THRESHOLD TESTS APPLIED IN THE CLOUD SCREENING (THESE ARE THE ONLY TESTS BEING USED DURING NIGHT TIME) TABLE 4-5: COMPONENTS OF THE GROUPED THRESHOLD TESTS APPLIED IN THE CLOUD SCREENING DURING DAY AND TWILIGHT CONDITIONS.
+TABLE 4-6: THE COMPONENTS OF THE GROUPED THRESHOLD TESTS USING TEXTURE AND SPATIAL INFORMATIO ARE APPLIED IN THE CLOUD SCREENING TABLE 4-7 TEST ORDER AND CONDITIONS WHEN TEST IS APPLIED OR NOT APPLIED.
+THE TEST ARE APPLIED IN T ORDER THEY COME IN THIS TABLE TABLE 4-8: CLEAR TESTS USED TO DETECT DUST TABLE 4-9: OFFSETS (SAFETY MARGINS) FOR QUALITY ASSESSMENT APPLIED TO THE CMA THRESHOLDING.
 VALUES FOR ARCTIC TESTS IN PARENTHESIS WHEN DIFFERENT.
-54 TABLE 4-10 ACCURACY MEASURES AND VERIFICATION SCORES FOR THE CMA (VERSION 2018) FOR 28 ORBITS OF AVHRR-GAC DATA 2009 COMPARED TO CALIPSO VERSION 4.
-PIXELS WITH CLOUD FREE IN 5KM DATA A AND 1 TO 4 CLOUDFREE PIXELS IN 1KM DATA ARE NOT INCLUDED.
-55 Table 4-11 Accuracy measures and verification scores for the CMa dust flag (version 2018) for DAYS OF MODIS DATA 14 TH MAY AND 14 TH NOVEMBER 201.
-THE PPS PRODUCTS WERE MATCHED WITH 1 CALIPSO AEROSOL AND CLOUD PRODUCTS.
-THERE WHERE 29674 CALIPSO CLOUD FREE DUST PIXELS .
-For THE VALIDATION THE SAME AMOUNT (29674) CLEAR AND CLOUDY PIXELS EACH WHERE RANDOMLY SELECTED.
-55 TABLE 4-12: THE CHANNELS, WHICH ARE USED FOR THE CLOUDMASK CLASSIFICATION.
-MANDATORY AND OPTIONAL CHANNELS ARE SPECIFIED.
-EITHER THE $1.6\mu M$ CHANNEL OR THE $3.7\mu M$ CHANNEL HAS TO BE available.
-The $3.7\mu \text{m}$ channel is, however, mandatory for the aerosol flag output (see sec 4.2.3) TABLE 4-13: CLOUD MASK TABLE 4-14: CLOUD MASK EXTENDED TABLE 4-15 THRESHOLD TEST BITS TABLE 4-16: STATUS FLAG TABLE 4-17 CONDITIONS FLAG TABLE 4-18 QUALITY FLAG TABLE 4-19: AEROSOL FLAG CMA_AEROSOL TABLE 4-20: DUST FLAG CMA_DUST TABLE 4-21 METOP-B SST ALGORITHM COEFFICIENTS TABLE 4-22 S-NPP SST ALGORITHM COEFFICIENTS TABLE 4-23 METOP-A SST ALGORITHM COEFFICIENTS TABLE 4-24 NOAA-18 SST ALGORITHM COEFFICIENTS.
-TABLE 4-25 NOAA-19 SST ALGORITHM COEFFICIENTS TABLE 26 SATELLITE ZENITH ANGLES USED FOR THRESHOLD PREPARATION 73
+56 TABLE 4-10: THE CHANNELS, WHICH ARE USED FOR THE CLOUDMASK CLASSIFICATION.
+MANDATORY AND OPTIONAL CHANNELS DATASETS ARE SPECIFIED.
+EITHER THE $1.6\mu$ M CHANNEL OR THE $3.7\mu$ M CHANNEL DATASET HAS TO BE AVAILABLE.
+THE $3.7\mu$ M CHANNEL IS, HOWEVER, MANDATORY FOR THE AEROSOL FL.
+AG OUTPUT (SEE SECTION 4.2.4).
+NOTE THAT ON PIXEL LEVEL ONLY CHANNEL $11\mu$ M IS MANDATORY.
+AND CLOUD RETRIEVAL WILL BE ATTEMPTED IF CHANNEL $11\mu$ M HAS DATA.
+WHEN THERE ARE FEW CHANNELS 5 AVAILABLE QUALITY WILL BE MORE LIKELY SET TO LOW AND FEWER TEST WILL BE DONE.
+TABLE 4-11: CLOUD MASK TABLE 4-12: CLOUD MASK EXTENDED TABLE 4-13 THRESHOLD TEST BITS TABLE 4-14: STATUS FLAG TABLE 4-15 CONDITIONS FLAG TABLE 4-16 QUALITY FLAG TABLE 4-17: AEROSOL FLAG CMA_AEROSOL TABLE 4-18: DUST FLAG CMA_DUST TABLE 4-19 METOP-B SST ALGORITHM COEFFICIENTS TABLE 4-20 S-NPP SST ALGORITHM COEFFICIENTS TABLE 4-21 METOP-A SST ALGORITHM COEFFICIENTS TABLE 4-22 NOAA-18 SST ALGORITHM COEFFICIENTS TABLE + 22 NOAA-19 SST ALGORITHM COEFFICIENTS TABLE 1 25 NOTAT 17 551 ALGORITHM COLITION AND A TABLE 24 SATELLITE ZENITH ANGLES USED FOR THRESHOLD PREPARATION FIGURE 1: THE DIGITAL ELEVATION MAP USED IN PPS 53